sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/troubleshooting/grafana.md

 keywords: grafana, dashboard, troubleshooting, no data
 description: How to troubleshoot Grafana dashboards when data is not available or is inaccurate

 # Troubleshooting Grafana Dashboards

 <!-- MACRO{toc|fromDepth=1|toDepth=2|id=toc} -->

-> This section describes the basic troubleshooting steps to follow.
+This section describes common errors that may occur when using **Hardware Observability and Sustainability dashboards** in Grafana and the basic troubleshooting steps to follow.
+If you require further assistance, [subscribe to one of our support plans](https://www.sentrysoftware.com/pricing/) and get access to [Sentry Desk](https://www.sentrysoftware.com/desk), our superior customer support.

 ## No sustainability data available

 You usually get a "No data" message for sustainability metrics when:

-* the query takes too long to complete due to a too slow Prometheus Server
+* the query takes too long to complete because the performance of the Prometheus Server is low
-* **${project.name}** has been running for less than 24 hours and does not have enough data to compute the annual type of metrics (typically, `Annual Energy Usage`, `Annual Cost`, `Annual CO₂ emission`)
+* **${project.name}** has been running for less than 24 hours and does not have enough data to compute the annual type of metrics (typically, `Annual Energy Usage`, `Annual Cost`, `Annual CO₂ emissions`)
 * the `hw.site.pue_ratio`, `hw.site.electricity_cost_dollars`, and `hw.site.carbon_density_grams` options are not properly set in the **config/hws-config.yaml** file.
+[Site and Sustainable IT Settings](./configuration/configure-agent.html#Site_and_Sustainable_IT_Settings) for more details.

 ## Energy usage and carbon emissions are oddly low